About this course

 - a four-year education degree, or equivalent;

 - an undergraduate degree in any discipline and at least 100 credit points, or equivalent, of graduate study in education

-b) Graduates of the Graduate Certificate in Modern Languages Education will be eligible to apply for entry to the Master of Modern Languages Education with 50 credit points of advanced standing for the ‘Languages Teaching’ specialisation.
+b) Graduates of the University of Melbourne’s Graduate Certificate in Modern Languages Education may be eligible to apply for entry to the Master of Modern Languages Education with 50 credit points of advanced standing for the ‘Languages Teaching’ specialisation.

 Inherent requirements (core participation requirements)

 The Melbourne Graduate School of Education welcomes applications from students with disabilities.
 It is University and Graduate School policy to take reasonable steps to enable the participation of students with disabilities, and reasonable adjustments will be made to enhance a student’s participation in the Graduate School’s programs.

 The core participation requirements for study in the Melbourne Graduate School of Education are:

 In all courses

 - The ability to comprehend complex information related to education and the disciplines in which the student is teaching.